fells-code/.github/profile/README.md

 ---

-Fells Code builds software that is meant to be understood, trusted, and run in production.
+Fells Code exists to build software that strengthens the world we all share.